This page tells you about shiatsu for people with cancer. There is information about

 If you have shiatsu treatments privately, it will usually cost between £30 and £60 for a one hour treatment.
 It is very important that you have your treatments with a qualified therapist.
 There is information about finding a qualified therapist further down this page.

 A few cancer centres and hospitals in the UK may offer patients shiatsu treatments free of charge.
-Ask your nurse or doctor if this is an option where you have your treatment.
+You can ask your nurse or doctor if this is an option where you have your treatment.
 If not, they may be able to direct you to voluntary organisations that can offer complementary therapy treatments free or at a low cost.

 At the moment in the UK, registering as a shiatsu therapist is voluntary and coordinated by the Complementary and Natural Healthcare Council (CNHC).
 Shiatsu practitioners don't have to register by law and do not have to finish special training.
 But most reputable shiatsu therapists belong to the Shiatsu Society.
 The best way to find a reliable teacher is to